-99. The Scientific Authority must before October of each year determine annual off-take limits for specimens of listed threatened or protected species for the following year, if and where so required, per province or for the country as a whole.
+95. The Scientific Authority must each year determine annual off-take limits for specimens of listed threatened or protected species for the following year, if and where so required, per province or for the country as a whole.

 Part 3 Non-detriment findings